 When you shop, eat, drink or access our professional services, you can proudly say you're doing more than buying what you need.
 You're promoting a truly community-based retail development founded on the principles of sharing wealth amongst members and promoting good works.

-Carrot Common is a corporate & community business partnership for social good.
+The Big Carrot is a worker-owned natural food market & Carrot Common is a community business partnership for social good.

-This partnership owns Carrot Common mall which includes 11 stores; 10,000 sq. ft. of office space, common areas; and 40 parking spaces.
-The mall has a central courtyard which is a very popular neighbourhood gathering space and a busy pedestrian area close to the Chester subway station.
+This partnership owns Carrot Common mall which includes 11 stores; 10,000 sq. ft. of office space, common areas; and parking at the rear.
+The mall has a central courtyard which is a very popular neighbourhood gathering space and a busy pedestrian area, close to the Chester subway station.

 The partnership is unusual in the way it combines the talents of: